In light of various major security breaches, it seems that IT and security professionals are often acting defensively,...

 I understand the first two approaches, but the third is inexcusable.
 Organizations need to focus security efforts, especially security assessments, specifically on their web environments in order to ensure proper results, regardless of where they are hosted.

 This glaring hole in countless information security programs can be resolved.
-First off, there are some very good online resources for boosting your web security posture, such as the OWASP Top 10 and the OWASP WebGoat Project.
+First off, there are some very good online resources for boosting your web security posture, such as the OWASP Top 10 and the OWASP WebGoat Project, which track some of the top web security vulnerabilities in the industry.

 That said, I still come across people who have never heard of OWASP, and who are not aware of the value it can bring to an information security program.
 Regardless, if you're looking to boost your web security posture, for starters, I would recommend you check out the OWASP Top 10, as well as the other resources OWASP has on its website.
 The OWASP Top 10 is still in its 2013 version, but a new version is currently in the public comment phase, with plans for it to be released by August 2017.